CCR FAQ - Poseidon Se7en+

 What Se7en options are recommended for technical diving?

 You will need the M28 dive computer with a CANbus cable to connect to the Se7en.
-You will need technical counterlungs with oxygen and diluent manual addition valves, along with cylinder inversion.
-You will need a third oxygen sensor with an integrated dive computer for independently monitoring loop PO2.
-I also now suggest that one of the three sensors be the solid state version.
+You will oxygen and diluent manual addition valves, along with cylinder inversion.
+The primary oxygen sensor should be the solid state version and you should consider adding a third oxygen sensor with an independent integrated dive computer for independently monitoring loop PO2.
 You will also need an in-line gas shutoff valve on the DSV/ADV/BOV gas supply.
 Technical divers using a wetsuit should have a BC with a redundant bladder option, or use a drysuit.
-I also suggest purchasing a second Deep (aka Black) battery module plus a charger.
+I also suggest purchasing a second Deep (aka Black) battery smart module plus a charger.

 What is the Se7en maximum dive time and depth?